FasterSpeeding/Alluka/docs/usage.md

     ...
 ```

-Assigning the result of [alluka.inject][] to a function's parameter will declare it as
+Assigning the result of [alluka.inject][] to a parameter's default will declare it as
 requiring an injected type or callback.

 ```py